 I was a normal, working mum, running a growing garden business and a busy household with a young family.
 Juggling workloads, chores, two small children, a husband and three dogs, with not much, if any, time for myself.
 Always exhausted, rarely feeling valued, comfort eating, lacking in confidence and self-esteem.
 In my younger years, I'd had a successful career in personal & business development, I'd been motivated with a zest for life – what had happened to me?
 Where had I gone?

 I took it upon myself to turn my life around.
 I wanted to be healthier, have more vitality, energy and strength.
-I wanted long-term benefits, not a short-term fix like dropping a dress size for a few months.
+I wanted long-term benefits, not a short-term band aid.

 This wasn’t going to be a quick fix - I was in it for the long run.